iSEE-Laboratory/EgoExo-Fitness/CVSV_benchmark/README.md

-# Cross-View Sequence Verification Benchmark
+# Cross-View Sequence Verification (CVSV) Benchmark

+## News
+- [2024.06.25] CVSV Baseline Code is available.
+- [2024.06.25] Configs on experiments of various training sources (i.e., Table 4 in our paper) are available.

 ## Environment
 You can build the Anaconda environment via the following script.